Why Don’t My Legs Tan As Well?

 Why Is It Harder To Tan Legs?

-Legs do take more effort and time to tan compared to the rest of your body, and this is due to a few different factors.
+Legs require more effort and time to tan compared to the rest of your body, and this is due to several factors.

-Here are some reasons why it is harder to tan legs:
+Here are some reasons why it is harder to tan legs:s:

 1. Melanin Production

-Melanin is responsible for skin pigmentation, and more melanin means a darker tan.
-UV rays help to activate and aid in the production of melanin, to darken the skin for a tan.
+Melanin is responsible for skin pigmentation, and the more melanin present, the darker the tan.
+UV rays help activate and aid in the production of melanin, which darkens the skin to produce a tan.

 2. Skin Is Thicker